 Step 3.
 Accessing Firefox.

 Congratulations!
-You have successfully installed Firefox Quantum.
+You have successfully installed Firefox.
 Thanks for using this tutorial for installing the Mozilla Firefox browser on Ubuntu 18.04 LTS (Bionic Beaver) system.
 For additional help or useful information, we recommend you to check the official Firefox website.